To understand bitcoin, start with blockchain technology.

 Blockchain technology is the public online ledger that makes Bitcoin possible.

-Early adopters of Bitcoin were darknet criminals who laundered money and traded illegal drugs.
+Early adopters were darknet criminals who laundered money and traded illegal drugs.
 In 2012, and again in 2013, the FBI shut down what was probably the biggest illegal platform, Silk Road.
 The founder, Ross William Ulbrict aka Dread Pirate Roberts is now serving a double life sentence.

 There have been subsequent raids, shutdowns, arrests, and trials of various purveyors of contraband, but that hasn’t dampened the cryptocurrency trade.